ekomsSavior/PHISH_HUNTER/README.md

 youll be prompted to enter domain, do so and watch the magic xox

+✨all the data from this scan will be saved in one file xo

+-grab the resolved ip from your saved data from our scan. save that ip 🫶

-hit em with spam
+🦾 hit em with spam

-nano phish_spam.sh      (edit script to show your scammers ip found in the scan you run first)
+nano phish_spam.sh      (edit script to show your scammers ip )

 chmod +x phish_spam.sh

 ./phish_spam.sh

+ctrl+c to stop spam

 DISCLAIMER: only use this for ethical hacking and for systems and networks you have permission to test on